Kingston, Jamaica

 When we asked expats and global nomads about their social experiences in Kingston, they replied:

 "my best experience from jamaica is getting to know local people.
-They are amazing," remarked one expat in Kingston.
+They are amazing," said an expat in Kingston.

 What advice to expats in Kingston have about housing?

 "Expats in Kingston recommend researching the area you are interested in living in before committing to a rental.
 It is important to be aware of the crime rate and safety of the area.
 Additionally, it is important to be aware of the cost of living in the area and to budget accordingly.
 It is also recommended to visit the property in person before signing a lease to ensure it meets your needs.
-Finally, it is important to be aware of the local laws and regulations regarding renting and leasing in Jamaica," mentioned an expat living in Kingston.
+Finally, it is important to be aware of the local laws and regulations regarding renting and leasing in Jamaica," said one expat.

 What are medical services in Kingston like?